 Must Have Been the Right Place, Must Have Been the Wrong Time

 So far I've been discussing TIPS allocations in the context of strategic allocation--namely, long-term and hands-off strategies.
-But there are occasions when an asset class that makes perfect sense from a long-term strategic perspective becomes unattractive from a valuation standpoint.
-If you've decided your portfolios need TIPS, does it make sense to barrel in there regardless of the current market environment?
+But as I explored in my bond article a month ago, there are occasions when an asset class that makes perfect sense from a long-term strategic perspective becomes unattractive from a valuation standpoint.
+If you've decided your portfolio needs TIPS, does it make sense to barrel in there regardless of the current market environment?

-Clearly, TIPS are far from the screaming buy they were in late 2008 and early 2009, when these securities were priced as though inflation would never rear its head again.
-TIPS went on to enjoy a tremendous runup for the rest of 2009, eventually resulting in negative real yields for five-year TIPS.
+Clearly, TIPS aren't the screaming buy they were in late 2008 and early 2009, when these securities were priced as though inflation would never rear its head again.
+TIPS went on to enjoy a tremendous runup for the rest of 2009, eventually resulting in negative real yields for five-year TIPS and prompting my colleague, John Rekenthaler, to call them one of his "bad investment ideas for 2010."
 There's also the issue of how rising interest rates would affect TIPS.
 Although they wouldn't likely be as adversely affected as nominal Treasuries, they wouldn't be immune to a sharp upward spike in interest rates.
+Eric Jacobson explored that topic in-depth in this excellent piece.